 How to Create a Content Marketing Funnel That Actually Works

-Your guide to a powerful content marketing strategy
+Engaging potential customers with a powerful content marketing strategy

-Need help with your content marketing?
+Need help with your marketing efforts?

 The Brains is a specialist content marketing agency that builds highly effective marketing strategies for clients across various industry sectors.
 Get in touch to find out how we can help you grow faster.

 The concept of a content marketing funnel is relatively simple.
 It refers to the process of nurturing prospective customers through different stages of the purchasing journey towards a conversion using a very basic formula, starting with brand awareness, then to education and ultimately leading to a purchase.

 Much like a physical funnel, a content marketing funnel starts with a wide berth of potential leads and eventually bottlenecks to just a few SQLs (sales-qualified-leads).
 This is a natural process, and it’s to be expected that even with powerful marketing funnel work, only a select few potential leads become paying customers.